gdsc-uba/linktree/README.md

-## Hacktoberfest 2022
+## 🎃 HacktoberFest 2022 🎃
 ## Description

-For this task all required information is in the [Task1](Task1) folder.
+For this task all required information is in this README.md.
 Present yourself following the appropriate template.

 ## Contribution